Gorisek-Bros/hill-verification-process/hill-approval-criteria-en.md

     2. Hill construction elements should be implemented in a way that will allow small adjustments of profile without having to put too much effort to fix them.

 2. Optimization
-    1. Number of rendered vertices generated in DSJ4 should not exceed 300000.
+    1. Number of rendered vertices generated in DSJ4 must not exceed 500000.
 Limit may be increased for hills that contain complex structures or high level of detail.
     2. Hill file should be optimized as much as possible, keeping XML source file readable by humans.
-    3. Hill file size should not exceed 512kB.
+    3. Hill file size must not exceed 512kB.
 Limit may be increased for hills that contain complex structures or high level of detail.
     4. Number of edges defined in Beams and beamgroups should be as low as possible.
 For narrow poles or fences, maximum of 8 should be used.
 To imitate a circular shape, use attribute smooth="true".
     5. Faces that are meant to be invisible or covered by other construction elements should be turned off if possible.